John Duff: Early life

-John Duff was born in Kiukiang, China.
-His parents were Canadians from Hamilton, Ontario who established a commercial outpost in nearby Kuling.
-As a boy, the rambunctious young Duff was sent to Hamilton for a good Victorian education.
-He lived there until he was sixteen.
-In 1912, Duff was back in Kuling.
-When war was declared in 1914, he travelled across Russia to England, where he joined the army.
+Duff was born in Jiujiang, China, to Canadian parents from Hamilton, Ontario, who had established a commercial outpost in nearby Guling.
+Duff was sent beck to Hamilton for schooling, living there until he was 16.
+He returned to China after his schooling.

+Upon the outbreak of the First World War in 1914, Duff traveled across Russia to England, where he joined the army.
 Gravely wounded at the Third Battle of Ypres, Duff was sent to a hospital in England where he met and married his nurse.
 In 1919, John Duff learned how to drive a car and became a dealer.
 In 1920, he started racing.